tarrade/proj_multilingual_text_classification/doc/conda_env.md

-# How to install nd manage python packages needed run the code
+# How to install and manage python packages needed run the code

 ## Create the python conda env
 This will provide you a unique list of python packages needed to run the code